kairosbrightside/Autosampler/README.md

 ### take a sample
 - My initial goal was to trigger an interrupt at a given pressure threshold and stop the pump, or shut the system down if that threshold wasn't achievable in time.
 However, I realized that it would make more sense to calculate when the rate of change of the pressure approaches the noise threshold.
 I am not sure how this will go when I am pumping into a can that is at vacuum, but I might just implement a silly fix and wait a certain amount of time before the exponential smoothing function takes over

+### Sample procedure
+1) Open the purge valve (v7) and run air through for 5 minutes (300 seconds)
+2) Close the purge valve and open the valve on a given sample can
+3) When $\Delta P \to 0$, open purge valve again.
+Then vent can and fill again (repeat this 2x?)
+4) Finally, log final sample pressure and time

 ### write logged data to CF card
 - I hope it is exportable to csv but i am not sure...